blue0206/inventory-application/README.md

 ### Issue 4: Centralizing error handling in frontend akin to backend.

-In my previous project, Shopping Cart, I used Redux Toolkit for the first time, but only the state management.
+In my previous project, Shopping Cart, I used Redux Toolkit for the first time, but only for state management.
 I didn't use any custom middlewares or async thunks, and I didn't initially intend to use them in this project.

 I am, however, a big fan of how we can handle errors in express in one single place after throwing it anywhere in the entire application.
 Therefore, when I started with frontend, this was one of the things I really wanted to implement.